-Diagnosing NTM can be difficult because the symptoms of NTM are common and can be mistaken for other lung conditions.
-Also, NTM is a rare disease.
-It’s so rare that some doctors may not be familiar with it.
+Diagnosing NTM lung disease can be difficult because the symptoms of NTM are common and can be mistaken for other lung conditions.

-If you think you have NTM, ask your doctor if you should be referred to a Pulmonologist or an Infectious Disease (ID) Specialist.
-Pulmonologists and ID Specialists are doctors who have special training with lung infections and are more likely to be familiar with testing for and treating NTM.
+If you think you have NTM lung disease, ask your doctor if you should be referred to a Pulmonologist or an Infectious Disease (ID) Specialist.
+Pulmonologists and ID Specialists are doctors who have special training with lung diseases and infections and are more likely to be familiar with testing for and treating NTM lung disease.

 Doctors with special training in all kinds of infections, including those caused by bacteria, viruses, fungi, and parasites.

-Diagnosing NTM can get you on the road to feeling better.
-Talking to a pulmonologist or an infectious disease specialist about your symptoms is the first step.
+Diagnosing NTM lung disease can get you on the road to feeling better.
+Talking to a Pulmonologist or an ID Specialist about your symptoms is the first step.

 To help determine if you have NTM lung disease,